klinker24/Android-TextView-LinkBuilder/README.md

  - Modify the transparency of the text's highlighting when the user touches it
  - Set whether or not you want the text underlined

+The main advantage to using this library over TextView's autolink functionality is that you can link anything, not just web address, emails, and phone numbers.
+It also provides color customization and touch feedback.

 ## Installation

 There are two ways to use this library: